ossobv/prometheus-debs/mysqld_exporter.debian/README.rst

 TODO
 ----

-* Add config files?
-* Add more docs?
+* Add more docs from the main repo into /usr/share/doc?
+* Add manpage?
+* Allow /etc/default/prometheus-mysqld-exporter to override the my.cnf?